stacks-network/docs/_develop/vote-blockstack.md

     If you are a voter, your profile appears with the number of votes you have to cast.

     {% include important.html content="If you see that you have NONE instead of a number in the votes section, check and make sure the email in the profile is correct as described in these instructions.
-If your email is correct, and you still do not have any votes available, email <a href='mailto:mining@app.co' target='\_blank'>mining@app.co</a> for help." %}
+If your email is correct, and you still do not have any votes available, email <a href='mailto:appmining@democracy.earth' target='\_blank'>appmining@democracy.earth</a> for help." %}

 You are all done setting up your profile.
 In the future, make sure that if you log out of Democracy Earth that you always log back in with the Blockstack ID you used to set up your profile.